Aloe Vera and Handy Herbs

 Here they had two more children, Lucile in 1908 and Eden in 1910.

-In 1911, after selling that sanitarium, the Kloss family moved to Fountain Head, Tennessee, bought a farm, built a house and barn, and began to raise all kinds of fruit and vegetables - and Shetland ponies.
+In 1911, after selling that sanitarium, the Jethro Kloss family moved to Fountain Head, Tennessee, bought a farm, built a house and barn, and began to raise all kinds of fruit and vegetables - and Shetland ponies.
 Their last child, Naomi, was born there in 1913.

-But then Jethro received an invitation to come to Amqui, Tennessee, and take over a food factory.
+But then Jethro Kloss received an invitation to come to Amqui, Tennessee, and take over a food factory.
 He rose early and worked, long, hard days at this challenge.
 He was an excellent baker, and the place did so well that he was shipping food all over the United States and into Canada.
 Here he developed many of his famous recipes.
 (Later on this place became part of Madison College near Nashville).

 Jethro next went to Brooke, Virginia, and set up a new health food factory and a retail market.
 All of his family were pressed into service to help this business succeed.